manu31shukla/manu31shukla/README.md

 - [ShowRizz](https://github.com/manu31shukla/Show-Bizz): Displays a list of shows and their details.
 It allows users to scroll and search for shows, view their details, and book tickets for any show.
 Made using tvmaze api.
 - [Geezdotcom](https://github.com/manu31shukla/Blogging-site): Personalized blogging website.
 - [Weather extension](https://github.com/manu31shukla/Weather-extension): Chrome Extension for Weather Details using OpenWeather API
-- [Todo App](https://github.com/manu31shukla/Todo-Application): An aesthically pleasing todo app compatible with any device size.
+- [GlowDo](https://github.com/manu31shukla/Todo-Application): An aesthically pleasing todo app compatible with any device size.

 ## Open Source Contributions 👯
 I’m looking to collaborate on open source React projects